rm720/comp1100-assignment3/README.md

 Alright, we've now registered an AI called `"helloWorld"` which is defined by the function `makeFirstLegalMove`.
 Now we just need to define the `makeFirstLegalMove` function.
-For Othello we have an 8x8 board, and because we index from 0, a move is defined as pair `(row,col)` where both `row` and `col` are between 0 and 7 (inclusive).
+For Othello, we have an 8x8 board, and because we index from 0, a move is defined as pair `(row,col)` where both `row` and `col` are between 0 and 7 (inclusive).
 We can easily make a list of all possible moves using a list comprehension.